 I joined an amazing group of people, some of whom had been affected by TB, to do a sponsored Sky Dive.
 We were all raising money to help TB Alert save lives.”

 Sky diver, Alan Mortimer

-For further information on our events please contact the fundraising team on 01273 234784 or email firstname.lastname@example.org
+For further information on our events please contact us on 01273 234029 or firstname.lastname@example.org.

 At 70, I couldn’t think of anything I needed for my 70th birthday so I asked my friends to make a donation to TB Alert instead.
 I was astonished at their generosity and we raised £1,500.
 I had a great birthday too!”